Kershaw wins, Bellinger hits 2 homers as Dodgers top Indians

 Perez's home run was his first since he homered twice in Game 1 of the World Series against the Chicago Cubs.
 He hadn't homered in the regular season since Sept.
 26.

-Using both middle fingers, Puig directed a pair of obscene gestures at a fan in a dugout suite as he crossed home plate following his homer.
+Using both middle fingers, Puig directed a pair of obscene gestures at fans after crossing home plate following his homer.
 Puig was booed for the remainder of the game.

 TRAINER'S ROOM